 The scarlet thread that hung from Rahab’s window brought salvation to her and to her household.
 The scarlet smudge over the doors in Egypt brought deliverance from the death of the firstborn.
 These images of blood speak of God’s prevenient grace whereby blessing precedes every human act, thought or intention.

-Related reading: The Horite Ancestry of Jesus Christ; Ontology and the Philosophical Project; Levi-Strauss and Derrida on Binary Oppositions; God as Male Priest; Blood and Binary Distinctions; Afro-Asiatic vs Aryan Religion: The Horse as Example; The Scarlet Cord Woven Through the Bible
+Related reading: Rethinking "Biblical Equality"; The Horite Ancestry of Jesus Christ; Levi-Strauss and Derrida on Binary Oppositions; God as Male Priest; Blood and Binary Distinctions; Afro-Asiatic vs Aryan Religion: The Horse as Example; The Scarlet Cord Woven Through the Bible; The Story of Ontology